-On the other hand, if you want to get a comprehensive and structured learning experience, also if you’re interested to learn more about machine learning, check out IIIT-B & upGrad’s PG Diploma in Machine Learning & AI which is designed for working professionals and offers 450+ hours of rigorous training, 30+ case studies & assignments, IIIT-B Alumni status, 5+ practical hands-on capstone projects & job assistance with top firms.
+On the other hand, if you want to get a comprehensive and structured learning experience, also if you’re interested to learn more about machine learning, check out IIIT-B & upGrad’s Executive PG Programme in Machine Learning & AI which is designed for working professionals and offers 450+ hours of rigorous training, 30+ case studies & assignments, IIIT-B Alumni status, 5+ practical hands-on capstone projects & job assistance with top firms.

 Sentiment analysis is becoming a crucial tool for monitoring and understanding client sentiment as they share their opinions and emotions more openly than ever before.
 Brands can know what makes clients satisfied or frustrated by automatically evaluating customer feedback, such as comments in survey replies and social media dialogues.
 This allows them to customize products and services to match their customers' demands.
 For example, employing sentiment analysis to examine 4,000+ surveys about your business could help you figure out if customers like your pricing and customer service.

 Even humans struggle to effectively interpret sentiments, making sentiment analysis one of the most difficult tasks in nlp.
 Every utterance is made at some moment in time, in some location, by and to some people, and so on.
 All statements are made in context.
 People convey their negative attitudes using positive phrases in irony and sarcasm, which can be difficult for robots to recognize without a detailed knowledge of the situation in which an emotion was expressed.
 Another difficulty worth tackling in sentiment analysis is how to handle comparisons.
 Another issue to overcome in order to undertake effective sentiment analysis is defining what we mean by neutral.